cterdam/codint/README.md

 Notice that input strings must end with `"\n"`.
 For a test case input to be an empty string, do not simply create an empty file.
 Make sure that there is a newline character.
 In vim this can be done by inserting a new line, and deleting the second line with `dd`.
+This step is not necessary for non-empty strings.

 ### Adding new programming problems